10 Best Neighborhoods in Austin, TX – These Are the Top Places to Move To

 We are still in the southern part, and our second choice is also a popular community relatively close to the center, filled with spots where you can eat and drink.
 Besides that, this is an excellent location for all the outdoorsy types.
 Biking and hiking trails, as well as parks that go around Barton Springs, are nearby.

 The population here is mixed, so you will find people of different ethnic backgrounds and age groups, from young singles to seniors and students.
-The area is also popular with families with children because here you can find a lot of top-rated schools in the vicinity.
+The area is also popular with families that are moving children because here you can find a lot of top-rated schools in the vicinity.
+That’s why this is a great place if you and your partner are planning to move in together and start a family soon.

 Public transportation runs smoothly around here, the cost of housing is affordable, and although this community is continuously growing and becoming more urban, there is still some of that old charm left in it.